All Episodes

 And of course, people saying that they're just blaming migrants.

-That's not true either, because obviously there's a massive overrepresentation there, and it's undeniable.
+That's not true either because obviously there's a massive overrepresentation there and it's undeniable.

 And the final thing I wanted to mention is I do have a YouTube channel.

-So if you want to escape from the misery and find out how cats can control your mind, for example.
+So if you want to escape from the misery and find out how cats can control your mind, for example, how you can survive with half a brain.

 Yeah, that's true.

-That's very bad that one.
+That's very topical.

 Thank you very much.

-It's uh only just started somewhat, so if you support it, I very much appreciate it.
+So if you support it, I very much appreciate it.

 But no, that's it.